penny-five/irssi-log-simulator/README.md

 # irssi-log-simulator
-Markov text generator that uses Irssi log files as a source
+Markov text generator that uses Irssi log files as a source.

+Still work in progress.
+Documentation coming soon.